Do I Need To Use An Applicator With My Contraceptive Gel?

 Diaphragms And Caps After Intercourse

-So after intercourse where male ejaculation is introduced, the initial application of gel is all mixed up with ejaculate and no longer effective for a second round of intercourse.
-More gel needs to be applied.
+Therefore, after intercourse, when male ejaculation occurs, the initial application of gel becomes mixed with ejaculate, rendering it ineffective for a second round of intercourse.
+More gel is necessary to achieve the desired contraceptive effect.

-At this point we have bodily fluids and contraceptive gel inside the vaginal tract which introduces the ‘icky factor’.
+At this point, we have bodily fluids and contraceptive gel inside the vaginal tract, which introduces the ‘icky factor’.
 Using a syringe-like applicator to deliver more gel deep inside is an easy option.
-It can be done discretely, cleanly and pretty much with your eyes closed.
-So we should all be buying vaginal applicator then?
+It can be done discreetly, cleanly, and almost with your eyes closed.
+So, should we all be buying vaginal applicators then?

-Well maybe not.
-Having worked in this field for many years we have spoken to many many Gynaecologists regarding the use of applicators for delivering a second dose of contraceptive gel.
-Some, who are specialists in barrier contraceptives disagree with their use.
+Well, maybe not.
+After working in this field for many years, we’ve spoken to numerous Gynaecologists about the use of applicators for delivering a second dose of contraceptive gel.
+Some, who specialize in barrier contraceptives, disagree with their use.

 The Case Against Using Applicators

-They refer us back to the manufacturer’s instructions for use included with all diaphragms and cervical caps which state that if planning to have intercourse a second time with the barrier still in place you should do two things; apply more gel but also check that the barrier is still correctly fitted in place.
+They refer us back to the manufacturer’s instructions included with all diaphragms and cervical caps.
+These instructions state that if you plan to have intercourse again with the barrier still in place, you should do two things: apply more gel and check that the barrier is still correctly fitted.

-Even if you weren’t widely lashing around in fits of passion, your diaphragm or cervical cap could still have moved out of place during intercourse.
+Even if you weren’t wildly passionate during intercourse, your diaphragm or cervical cap could still move out of place.
 It happens.
 How would you know unless you checked?
-If it’s not in the correct position it will loose it’s efficiency.
+If it’s not in the correct position, it loses its effectiveness.
 How do you check?
-With a finger, pressing your diaphragm or cervical cap into place as normal.
+With your finger, pressing your diaphragm or cervical cap into place as normal.

-The gurus of barrier contraception tell us that applying more gel to the finger is the best way to kill two birds with one stone, applying the gel where it’s needed, directly to the barrier whilst also checking that the barrier is in place.
-Make’s sense, right?
+The gurus of barrier contraception tell us that applying more gel to your finger is the best way to accomplish two things at once: applying the gel where it’s needed, directly to the barrier, while also checking that the barrier is in place.
+Makes sense, right?

-It actually goes a bit further than that too.
-From experience coaching barrier users, these gurus say that in the real world if a user has an applicator to hand for a second application of gel, the ‘icky factor’ can so easily kick in and they skip the control step of checking that the diaphragm is still in place.
-Since a user’s habits and behaviour can impact the contraceptive efficiency of a barrier contraceptive system, they push away from recommending the use of applicators.
+However, it goes a bit further than that.
+From experience coaching barrier users, these experts say that in real-world scenarios, if a user has an applicator for a second application of gel, the ‘icky factor’ can easily trigger, and they skip the control step of checking that the diaphragm is still in place.
+Since user habits and behaviors can impact the contraceptive efficiency of a barrier contraceptive system, they discourage the recommendation of applicators.

-There you have it, a long response to such a short question but we know that barrier contraceptive users really need to understand what they are doing and why.
+There you have it—a lengthy response to a short question, but we believe that barrier contraceptive users truly need to understand what they’re doing and why.

-Feel free to use an applicator by all means but be mindful not to skip the post coital check to see if your barrier is still correctly fitted in place.
+Feel free to use an applicator, but be mindful not to skip the post-coital check to ensure that your barrier is still correctly fitted.

 You Might Also Like